 - The DE&S Quality, Safety and Environmental Protection Team shall audit the safety and environmental management systems of Operating Centres and Delivery Teams.

 Operating Centres, Delivery Teams or equivalents shall review their safety and environmental management systems, at planned intervals commensurate with the risk, to ensure their continuing suitability, adequacy and effectiveness.

 2.5.
 Part 4 - Safety and Environmental Cases/Assessments

 These Clauses contain the requirements that each safety and environmental case/assessment shall contain.
 Defence Regulators may require further, additional, requirements to what is contained in these clauses.
 Adherence to these Clauses will ensure safety and environmental cases/assessments contain the minimum evidence necessary to support safety and environmental arguments that Products, Systems and Services are safe to use.

 2.5.1.
 Clause 4.1 Safety Cases

-Project Teams or equivalents shall establish and maintain through-life safety cases that provide a compelling, comprehensible and valid argument that a Product, System or Service is safe for a given application in a given operating environment.
+Delivery Teams or equivalents shall establish and maintain through-life safety cases that provide a compelling, comprehensible and valid argument that a Product, System or Service is safe for a given application in a given operating environment.

 2.5.2.
 Clause 4.2 Environmental Cases

-Project Teams or equivalents shall establish and maintain through-life environmental cases that provide a compelling, comprehensible and valid argument that the environmental impact of a Product, System or Service is reduced, or Best Practicable Environmental Option (BPEO) is applied.
+Delivery Teams or equivalents shall establish and maintain through-life environmental cases that provide a compelling, comprehensible and valid argument that the environmental impact of a Product, System or Service is reduced, or Best Practicable Environmental Option (BPEO) is applied.